For students who have access to the lab. This means that a member of the lab staff has:

 Note that this setup is experimental and it might not work all the time or be somewhat unstable.
 If you have an issue, please contact the lab staff.

 For the lab PC-s the VPN connection should be set up by default.
-If that does not automatically work on a lab PC, then use the temporary password option described above.
+If that does not automatically work on a lab PC, then let us know and use the temporary password option described above.

 When trying out the games, think about what makes them interesting and how could you make such game design, mechanic’s implementation or graphical effects.

 You can log into the lab computers, when they are online via remote desktop.
 For this you need to be on the UT VPN.
 THIS IS NOT the same VPN used for accessing the Games in the Games Guide.
 It also uses OpenVPN Connect (which is not the Community Edition used before).
 You can follow this guide: https://wiki.ut.ee/pages/viewpage.action?pageId=17105602

 When you have connected to the tunnel.ut.ee VPN, then you can use the Windows’ Remote Desktop tool to access any turned on lab PC.
 Just find the Remote Desktop Connection tool on Windows:

 Then see below for the computer names and use the username